TimGrt/Ansible-Workshop-Exercises/docs/day1/ansible-core-intro.md

   ![picture of new terminal](images/vscode-new-terminal.png)

-Navigate to the `rhel-workshop` directory on the Ansible control node terminal.
+Navigate to the `rhel-workshop` directory on the Ansible control node terminal (if not already in it).

 ```bash
 [student<X>@ansible-1 ~]$ cd ~/rhel-workshop/